spotify-mcp-server

 npm run auth

-Integrating with Claude Desktop and Cursor
+Integrating with Claude Desktop, Cursor, and VsCode (Cline)

 {